DaRos97/MoireBands/last_lap/6_side_band_study/README.md

-Compare side bands distances:
+Compare side bands distances.

 There are many steps to make a good comparison:
-- with `1_cut_image.py` we refine S3 and S11
+- with `1_cut_image.py` we refine the size of S3 and S11 experimental images.
-- with `2_mass.py` we fit the WSe2 with a parabula to get the mass and the offset
+- with `2_mass.py` we fit the WSe2 band with a parabula to get the mass and the offset.
-- with `3_distance.py` we compute the side band distances
+- with `3_distance.py` we compute the side band distances by extracting the intensities at given momentum and energy.
-- with `4_side_bands.py` we finaly compare analytic, numeric and experimental result
+- with `4_side_bands.py` we finaly compare analytic, numeric and experimental results.